Explosives Technician Degrees and Training Requirements

 Continuing Education Information

 Mining engineers need to be licensed before they can work in the public or private sectors.
-Most states require mining engineers to graduate from an accredited program and work under the supervision for several years before taking a written exam.
-Some states ask engineers to complete continuing education to retain their licenses.
+Most states require mining engineers to graduate from an accredited program and work under supervision for several years before taking a written exam.
+Some states ask engineers to complete continuing education programs in order to retain their licenses.

 Related to Explosives Technician Degrees